Plastic can be Poison

-- Ecobricks are one way to trap plastic, using plastic, and prevent it from being degraded by sun, heat or friction.
+- Ecobricks are one way to trap and use plastic and prevent it from being degraded by sun, heat or friction.
 Read more reasons why Ecobricks are a deep solution to plastic.

 - Read a scientific paper on plastic degradation: Plastic Degradation and Its Environmental Implications

 - Read a recent article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute